JJShi92/Group_Execution_Constraints_public/README.md

 | -r               | The probability that a vertex is groupped.
 0: 90%, 1: 70%, 2: 50%.                                                                                       |
 | -o               | The percentage of overheads.                                                                                     |

-The original task set generator does not have the '-o' option, only overheads related script has the '-o' option.
+The original task set generator does not have the '-o' option, only overheads related scripts have the '-o' option.

 ## Algorithms
 Inside the `algorithms` folder, all these algorithms related files are included as follows:
+-`Federated.py`: Federated scheduling from Li et al.[^1].
+-`graph.py`: The response time analysis for DAG tasks with group execution constraints.
+-`HeECRTS_fixed.py`: Single path approach represented by He et al.[^2].
+-`Optimal.py`: The lower bound of the makespan, which is defined as the maximum between the WCET of the task over the available processor and the length of its critical path.
+-`UeterRTSS.py`: Parallel Path Progression DAG Scheduling approach proposed by Ueter et al.[^3].

 ## Experiments